saljs/saljs.github.io/index.md

 Science in 2019.
 My professional interests include a wide range of topics within computer science, ranging from microcontrollers and robotics to distributed computing and machine learning.
-I've been creating software since 2012, and love learning about new technologies and new ways of thinking about writing code.
+I've been creating software since 2012, and love learning about new technologies and new ways of thinking about and writing code.

 In my spare time I enjoy working on electronics projects or my homelab, reading, and spending time with my family.
 I also consider myself something of an amateur